libbyshoop/csinparallel/dev/modules/PandemicWithMPI/source/0-Introduction/introduction.rst

 problem increases, the advantages of parallelism diminish as the serial regions become the only part of the code that take significant time to execute.
 In other words, a parallel program can only execute as fast as its serial regions.
-Amdahl’s Law is represented as an equation in Figure 2.
+Amdahl’s Law is represented as an equation as follows:

 Speedup = :math:`\frac{1}{1-P+\frac{P}{N}}`